sen-tou/stvbyr-tech/content/blog/use-multiple-obsidian.md-config-folders-with-git.md

 ![Obsidian Git UI Integration](/blog/3ea4e8c2173e09ba2e3576c6869725c74c143846307e2d4c11d4c5d73b3b2b55.png)

 ## The Config Folders

 Right know I have multiple laptops, a PC and an IPhone where Obsidian is installed.
 It would be a hassle to sync them by hand.

-Some plugins are not available on the IPhone, so I can't use the standard `.obsidian` folder as all configurations would also apply to my phone.
+Some plugins are not available on the IPhone, so I can't use the standard `.obsidian` folder as all configurations and plugins will be managed in this place.

 The solution for this problem is to use different config folders for these devices.